pradneshsanderan/cv/README.md

 ### Others
 #### Volunteer Teacher at a chidrens' home
+Taught children aged 9 to 12 Science and English every Friday for a year
 #### Co-founder of a soup kitchen
+Co-founded a soup kitchen in 2013 where we pack and serve food to the homeless in Kuala Lumpur each month
+#### Animal Shelter Volunteer
+Volunteered at an Animal Shelter in Kuala Lumpur where I was incharge of cleaning the kennels of the dogs and feeding the puppies

 ## 💻 Technical Skills
 ### Languages